 An 83-year-old man was admitted to hospital with abdominal pain, fevers, and shortness of breath.
 He was found to have an infection in his bile ducts, alongside an existing diagnosis of advanced cancer in the liver.
 The patient, already receiving support from a palliative care team, was referred for further monitoring and a five-day course of intravenous antibiotics.
 A referral was made to Hospital @home, enabling him to continue receiving care at home instead of staying longer in hospital.
-The team worked closely with the district nurses, hospice, and the team providing antibiotics at home, making sure the patient received wellrounded, coordinated care in the comfort of his own home.
+The team worked closely with the district nurses, hospice, and the team providing antibiotics at home, making sure the patient received wellrounded. coordinated care in the comfort of his own home.

-lovely to speak to someone in Spanish.
+"I'm very happy with the physio and now have an appointment booked.
+It was lovely to speak to someone in Spanish.
 I've been able to ask about housing, health, activities and many other things I didn't expect!"
-Gladys, MSK Day attendee the physio and now have an appointment booked.
-It was was available for free.
-I've got information about weight control, I my hip replacement is going to happen and, after speaking to the physio, I've confirmed for myself the hydrocortisone injection isn't the way to go".
+Gladys, MSK Day attendee

+"I had no idea so much was available for free.
+I've got information about weight control, I feel more confident that my hip replacement is going to happen and, after speaking to the physio, I've confirmed for myself the hydrocortisone injection isn't the way to go".
 Keith, MSK Day attendee